jmeis/v2-template/docs/gpg-keypair.md

 | :--: |

 ---

-## Storing the Private Key in Secrets Manager Instance
+## Storing the Private Key in IBM Secrets Manager Instance

 You need to perfrom double `base64` encode of the Private Key before storing them in your Key Protect Instance.
 For example, on a linux based system you can perfrom the same as below: